-We fixed the observation noise to $1\mu\mathrm{V}$ and generated 40 sets of extracellular voltage recordings using this setup.
-To select an initialization, we first fixed a single set of recordings and sampled multiple random initializations from biologically plausible parameter ranges.
-We then chose the initialization that yielded the highest marginal likelihood after training.
-This initialization was held fixed and reused across all 40 simulated datasets.
-In this setup, our method consistently recovered the 3D locations of the center of the neuron's compartments (\cref{proof_of_concept}D, blue vs black), the membrane voltage (\cref{proof_of_concept}E), and the membrane conductances (\cref{proof_of_concept}F), demonstrating the robustness and accuracy of biophysical and geometric inference in multi-compartment neuron models with unknown locations and membrane conductances.
+We fixed the observation noise to $1\mu\mathrm{V}$ and generated 40 sets of extracellular voltage recordings.
+To initialize parameters, we optimized from multiple random starting points on one dataset and retained the best solution (highest marginal log-likelihood), which we then reused across all runs.
+In this setting, the EKF consistently recovered the 3D compartment locations (\cref{proof_of_concept}D, blue vs black), conductances (\cref{proof_of_concept}E), and membrane voltages (\cref{proof_of_concept}F), demonstrating the robustness and accuracy of biophysical and geometric inference in multi-compartment neuron models with unknown locations and membrane conductances.
 The diagonal EKF exhibited somewhat larger bias in the recovered conductances compared with the single-branch case (\cref{fig:mult_comp_cond_diag}), but the voltage traces remained accurate up to small shifts (\cref{proof_of_concept}F), and the compartment positions were inferred correctly (\cref{fig:pos_mult_diag}).
-In this multi-branch geometry, compartments are long enough that most electrodes are close to only a single compartment, and each compartment has very few neighbors, which together limit cross-compartment measurement interactions and explains why the diagonal approximation still yields informative reconstructions (cf. Appendix~\ref{Appendix: multi}.
+In this multi-branch geometry, compartments are long enough that most electrodes are close to only a single compartment, and each compartment has very few neighbors, which together limit cross-compartment measurement interactions and explains why the diagonal approximation still yields informative reconstructions (cf. Appendix~\ref{Appendix: diag_ekf_validity}).